douglasstarnes/mempy-flask-heroku/README.md

 return render_template('index.html', todos=TodoItem.objects)
 ```

-Now we will use a templating language that is part of the Jinja2 package inside of `index.html` to iterate through `todos` and print the task for each one.
+Now we will use a templating language that is part of the Jinja2 package inside of `index.html` to iterate through `todos` and render the task for each one.
 Jinja2 is installed as part of Flask. (`pip freeze` to verify it is installed).
 Before the form in `index.html` add this code:
 ```html
 <h3>All Todos</h3>
 <ul>